 10 Years and Counting

-A suite for jazz orchestra by Japanese immigrant, Migiwa Miyajima, highlighting stories of Japan’s 2011 earthquake survivors and her own journey to find her voice as a female composer
+Japanese immigrant composer, Migiwa Miyajima, highlights stories of Japan’s 2011 earthquake survivors and her own journey through her music and a quote book.

 10 years and counting - Unbreakable Hope and Resilience （希望と力 - 10年、そしてこれから）のメイキングビデオです。YOUTUBEの字幕機能を使うと日本語字幕付きでご覧いただけます。